What Is Yield Farming, and How Does It Work?

 Yield farming leverages smart contracts and DeFi protocols to secure asset deposits by users, who are considered liquidity providers.
 Yield farming works by having liquidity providers deposit funds onto a platform for liquidity, lending, or staking.
 Any crypto assets deposited are locked in smart contracts and used across trading, borrowing, or lending protocols.

-To providing liquidity, users can earn rewards in the form of interest.
-This means that a user's rewards are a portion of how much they deposit and are referred to as an APY or annual percentage interest.
+By providing liquidity, users may earn rewards in the form of trading fees, interest, and/or incentive tokens.
+Returns are often quoted as annual percentage yield (APY), although actual outcomes depend on token prices, pool activity, and incentive schedules.
 It's worth mentioning that every liquidity pool has varying APY percentages and depends on the tokens used.

+Yield farming is executed through smart contracts that automate rules for deposits, withdrawals, and reward distribution.
 One notable case of yield farming involves the Compound protocol.
 Compound—a decentralized borrowing and lending platform on Ethereum—gained popularity by distributing its COMP tokens as rewards to users.
 These tokens granted governance rights, allowing users to vote on platform decisions.
-In May 2021, within just 24 hours, Compound briefly emerged as the leading DeFi protocol, reaching nearly $500 million in total value locked (TVL).
-Currently as of writing, Uniswap holds the top spot with a TVL of $4.735 billion, while Compound has a TVL of $2.644 billion.

 Several elements enable yield farming to function effectively within the DeFi ecosystem.
 Here's a closer look at the key components: